CROSSINGTUD/CryptoAnalysis/README.md

 - `CSV_SUMMARY`: The report is written to the file `CryptoAnalysis-Report-Summary.csv` and contains a summary of the analysis results.
 Compared to the `CSV` format, this format does not provide concrete information about the errors, it only lists the amount of each misuse type.
 This option was previously implemented by the `CSV` option, which has been changed to provide more detailed information about the errors in the CSV format.
 - `GITHUB_ANNOTATION`: Works like `CMD` but also outputs all violations as annotations when running inside as a GitHub Action.

 If the `--reportformat` option is not specified, CogniCrypt<sub>SAST</sub> defaults to the `CMD` option.
 It also allows the usage of multiple different formats for the same analysis (e.g. `--reportformat CMD,TXT,CSV` creates a report, which is printed to the command line and is written to a text and CSV file).
-If the option `--reportPath <directory_location_for_cryptoanalysis_report>` is set, the reports are created in the specified directory.
+If the option `--reportPath <directory_location_for_cryptoanalysis_report>` is set, the reports (and the visualization) are created in the specified directory.

-## Updating CrySL Rules

-The tool takes CrySL rules in their source code formats (crysl).
-You can adapt the rules in any text editor.
-Additionaly, the [Eclipse plugin CogniCrypt](https://github.com/CROSSINGTUD/CogniCrypt) ships with a CrySL editor to modify the rules with IDE support (e.g., content assist, auto completion, etc.).
-A step-by-step-explanation on how edit CrySL rules is avialable at the tool's website [cognicrypt.org](https://www.eclipse.org/cognicrypt/documentation/crysl/).

 ## CogniCrypt<sub>SAST</sub> for Android Applications